sneu012/api_documentation/README.md

   - Goals
   - Health Concerns

   In order to access patient data for specific category, the categories should be passed as an array of string in the body of the request.
-The category string should follow the exact format as in [2015 Edition Common Clinical Data Set - 45 CFR 170.102](https://www.healthit.gov/sites/default/files/2015Ed_CCG_CCDS.pdf).
+The category string should follow the exact same format as in [2015 Edition Common Clinical Data Set - 45 CFR 170.102](https://www.healthit.gov/sites/default/files/2015Ed_CCG_CCDS.pdf).

 The sample request is shown below: